ashwani972886/ashwani972886/README.md

 ### Hello Everyone, Ashwani Goyal here!👋

-- 🔭 I’m currently working as a Software Engineer Trainee at Damco Solutions Pvt.
+- 🔭 I’m currently working as a Software Engineer I at Damco Solutions Pvt.
 Ltd.
 - 🌱 I’m working as a NodeJs Developer
 <!--
 - 👯 I’m looking to collaborate on ...